Ipswich Bay Advisors and Naples Bay Wealth Management Home

 The Anatomy of an Index

-Did you know that an estimated $13.5 trillion in assets are indexed or benchmarked to the Standard & Poor's 500 Composite Index, including $5.4 trillion in index assets?1,2
+Did you know that over $20 trillion in assets are indexed or benchmarked to the Standard & Poor’s 500 Composite Index, including over $13 trillion in indexed assets?1,2

-The S&P 500 is ubiquitous – we see it on the news, read about it in the newspapers, and very likely, see some of our own investments' performance compared against it.
-For an index that represents approximately 80% of the value of the U.S. equity market, it may be worthwhile to gain a better understanding of how it works.1
+The S&P 500 is ubiquitous – we see it on the news, read about it in the newspapers, and, very likely, see some of our own investments’ performance compared against it.
+For an index that represents approximately 80% of the value of the U.S. equity market, it may be worthwhile to gain a better understanding of how it works.3

 Cap & Criteria

 There are a number of criteria a company must meet to be considered for inclusion in the index.
-Some of these criteria include the following: it must be a U.S. company, have an unadjusted market capitalization of $14.6 billion or more, have 50% of its stock available to the public, and have four consecutive quarters of positive earnings.3
+Some of these criteria include the following: it must be a U.S. company, have an unadjusted market capitalization of $22.7 billion or more, have 50% of its stock available to the public, and have four consecutive quarters of positive earnings.5

 Changes Over Time